-Find the Right Remote Work Model for Your Team
+Choose the Best Remote Work Model for Your Company’s Needs

-This doesn’t mean that everyone will work from home 24/7 now.
-Being a remote-friendly or remote-first office doesn’t mean that company headquarters are shuttered forever.
-But once it’s safe for people to work outside the home again, you should have a plan for easing into a remote-work offering, which can be done without having to completely upend the current structure.
+But being a newly remote-friendly or remote-first office doesn’t mean that company headquarters are shuttered forever.
+As more people return to the office, you should have a plan for easing into a remote-work setup for those who prefer it.

-Below, we’ll review a few major categories of remote work to help you determine which structure makes sense for your company.
+Below, we’ll discuss some of the benefits of offering remote work and review remote work model options to help you determine which structure makes sense for your company.

 Bessemer Venture Partners describes the hub-and-spoke model as, “A company has an HQ and a network of regional hubs to tap into talent across markets.”
 While this model existed before COVID-19, the idea of working remotely was traditionally limited to working at a regional office.
 That idea has now expanded to working from wherever is most convenient for the individual.

-That being said, real estate service and investment firm CBRE notes that the central headquarters and regional offices were “meant to work hand-in-hand with the rise of remote work and flexible workspaces,” even before anyone knew what kind of workplace upheaval 2020 would bring.
-And now that “spokes” have come to include home offices, vacation rentals, and other locations where people can safely keep to themselves while working, more companies are realizing that they might not need as much office space as they once did.
+That being said, real estate service and investment firm CBRE notes that the central headquarters and regional offices were “meant to work hand-in-hand with the rise of remote work and flexible workspaces.”
+(And that was even before anyone knew what kind of workplace upheaval 2020 would bring.)
+Now that “spokes” have come to include home offices, vacation rentals, and other locations where people can safely keep to themselves while working, more companies are realizing that they might not need as much office space as they once did.

 Of the different types of remote work, the distributed team seems to have the most flexibility in terms of definition.
 BVP describes them as “companies with centralized offices that also support remote workers.”
 But you could argue that this definition aligns more closely with the newer versions of hub-and-spoke that have emerged.